beaucharman/auto-acf-layouts/README.md

 **Changing the reference to the Layout Templates**

-The `LAYOUT_DIRECTORY` constant in the ACF_Layout class can be changed to anything that required.
+The `AACFL_DIRECTORY` constant in the ACF_Layout class can be changed to anything that required.
 Say, if this line was changed to:

 ```
-const LAYOUT_DIRECTORY = '/acf-flexible/layout-templates/';
+define('AACFL_DIRECTORY', '/acf-flexible/layout-templates/');
 ```

 ACF_Layout would look for the layout templates in `wp-content/themes/name/acf-flexible/layout-templates/`.